The Recruitment Code of Practice outlines the University’s approach to the recruitment and selection of staff.

 Approval to recruit

-The Staff Vacancies Review Group (SVRG) will consider all requests to fill permanent and fixed term vacancies with the exception of wholly externally funded research contract posts.
+The Senior Appointment Team (SAT) will consider all requests to fill permanent and fixed term vacancies with the exception of wholly externally funded research contract posts.
 Vacancies at academic departmental level must be recommended by the Dean of Faculty.

 The standard procedure for seeking approval for new posts and the filling of vacancies should be followed.
-The approval process requires the submission of the Job Description and Person Specification.
+The approval process requires the submission of the job description, person specification and a professorial recruitment template.
 All professorial appointments require a job description and person specification in the standard format.

 The Committee will draw up the advert and supporting documentation and initiate the search process through the Search Champion(s).